ai4mat/iemap-api-docs/docs/install.rst

     .. code-block:: bash

-        export HOST_FILESDIR=<absoloute path where uploaded files are stored>
+        export HOST_FILESDIR=<absoloute path where uploaded files are stored on host>
+        export FILESDIR=<path where files are stored inside the container>

     to set this variable both inside and outside container.